-Sport and Recreation (Leisure)
+Sport, Recreation and Events (Leisure and Major Facilities)

-Sport and Recreation supports and encourages increased community involvement in physical activity by coordinating the delivery of programs, activities and events such as Run Maroondah and the Walking Sports program.
+Sport, Recreation and Events supports and encourages increased community involvement in physical activity by coordinating the delivery of programs, activities and events such as Run Maroondah and the Walking Sports program.
 The function also seeks to maximise community-based physical activity by supporting club capacity and improving infrastructure; as well as managing occupancy of Council's sporting facilities and pavilions including seasonal allocations, leases, licences and casual use.

-Additionally, Sport and Recreation manages Council's community events, including Maroondah Festival, Maroondah Carols, Australia Day, and the Celebrate Maroondah series.
+Additionally, Sport, Recreation and Events manages Council's community events, including Maroondah Festival, Maroondah Carols, Australia Day, and the Celebrate Maroondah series.

-Stadiums (Leisure)
+Stadiums (Leisure and Major Facilities)

 This team operates Council's two stadium facilities.
 The Rings is a four-court indoor stadium in Ringwood mainly catering for basketball and netball.
 Maroondah Nets caters for netball, volleyball, badminton, table tennis and pickleball, with both indoor and outdoor facilities.
 Both facilities offer a range of junior and adult competitions and programs as well as holiday programs and casual hire.
+The team also operates Maroondah Edge, a new five-lane indoor cricket training centre and regional women's centre of excellence for cricket at Jubilee Park in Ringwood.